Early Childhood Special Education (ECSE)

 - The Early Childhood Technical Assistance Center supports the implementation of the early childhood provisions of the Individuals with Disabilities Education Act.
 The center's mission is to strengthen service systems to ensure that children with disabilities (birth through five) and their families receive and benefit from high quality, culturally appropriate, and family-centered supports and services.

-Below are related links to outside resources for students with disabilities ages 3-5:
+Below are related links to federal policy for students with disabilities ages 3-5: